palagend/lsnvme/README.md

 **Known issues**

 This initial release is not intended for production.

-* Display of controllers with no namespaces is a TODO (need hardware)
+Some TODOs:

-* No RDMA backed devices supported (aftr milestone 3?)
+* No devices over fabric supported yet (waiting for upstream support).
-* strip slashes from given paths
-* take paths from /dev or /sys, fugure out which and do the right thing.
-* sort entries with natural sort
+* Sort entries with natural sort.
-* Test with non-default /sys and /dev classes
+* Test with non-default /sys and /dev.
-* sort entries properly
-* this should work:  lsblk --output NAME,VENDOR,REV,MODEL,SERIAL,TYPE,WWN,SUBSYSTEMS

-**How it should work**
+* Tree/machine output.

+**Example output**

 ```
 +-HOST-SYSTEM----+                      +--TARGET-SYSTEM---------------+